jmding8/MercuryKeyboard/README.md

 # Mercury

-Mercury is row staggered keyboard with 42 keys: 3 rows of 18 columns, and 6 thumb keys.
-It can be split as well, with each hand controlling a 3x6 + 6 layout.
-If you're looking for a ~40%, fully re-mappable keyboard with thumb keys but don't want to train to use a columnar staggered layout or are worried about maintaining fluency with traditional keyboards, then Mercury may be a good option for you.
+Mercury is row staggered keyboard with 42 keys.
+It is designed primarily to be a split, wireless, low-profile keyboard with thumb clusters.
+However it also supports several other configurations including non-split builds, wired builds, and MX height switches.
+If you're looking for a ~40% keyboard with thumb keys but don't want to train to use a columnar staggered layout or are worried about maintaining fluency with traditional keyboards, then Mercury may be a good option for you.

 ![mercury](/images/mercury.jpg)